 That is another key point to make about online reputation management.
 Whether a company needs to deal with online concerns or not, tracking web activity can provide businesses with valuable data that will help build a successful online marketing plan.

 Why You Need Online Reputation Management

 It is a simple truth that the more information a business creates about itself and its customers, the better the business’ online reputation.
-Whether that business is operating online or brick and mortar, the message is consistent.
-The only way a business can build a positive, ongoing presence on the internet is to make certain they maintain positive online reputation.
-That is something that cannot be done effectively without an effective online reputation management program.
+Whether that business is operating online or brick-and-mortar, the message is consistent.
+The only way a business can build a positive, ongoing presence on the internet is to make certain they maintain a positive online reputation.
+That is something that can be challenging to accomplish without the help of an online reputation management agency.

-If a business is able to monitor the activity of their current and potential customers, a positive reputation will flourish.
+Businesses that implement a sound reputation management program will be able to monitor the activity of their current and potential clients, enabling them to grow their positive reputation.